Welcome to the KIT-Faculty of Mechanical Engineering!

 3.2 German courses

 The KIT Studienkolleg offers German courses during the semester.
-One German course per semester is free of charge, but unfortunately the number of places is limited - more detailed information.
+One German course per semester is free of charge, but unfortunately the number of places is limited - see more detailed information.

 Please note that these courses are in great demand.
 Therefore, you should register early if you want to participate (preferably on the day the registration portal opens).